Toll Processing vs. Extraction Services: Which Is Right for Your Minnesota Cannabis Operation

 BSD Labs: Both Models, One OCM-Licensed Facility

-BSD Labs in Waseca, MN offers both toll processing and split arrangements for licensed Minnesota cannabis cultivators.
+BSD Labs in Waseca, MN offers both cash-toll processing ($10,000 per kilo of finished distillate output) and 60/40 split arrangements for licensed Minnesota cannabis cultivators.
 We work with you to model out the economics of both options for your specific biomass quality, volume, and cash flow situation before you commit to anything.

 Ready to discuss your 2026 processing needs?
 Contact BSD Labs to schedule a consultation.